daberg/scripts/readme.md

-### Scripts
+# Linux scripts

-Shell scripts for ordinary Linux system administration
+Shell scripts for the everyday administration of a Linux system